louiejtaylor/hisss/README.md

 # hisss
 A Snakemake workflow to download/align reads to targets and produce useful outputs.
+With hiss, you can:

+ 0. Download all samples from a study archived in NCBI's [sequence read archive](https://www.ncbi.nlm.nih.gov/sra) (optional)
+ 1. Stringently align .fastq files to one or more target sequences using bowtie-2
+ 2. Generate coverage maps for each sample with at least one read aligning to your sequences of interest
+ 3. Generate standardized summary tables with information on depth and breadth of coverage for each positive sample.

 ## Installing